pilothosts/pilothosts/README.md

 ## What is PilotHosts?

-PilotHosts is an **on-premises VMware & Kubernetes management appliance** that helps IT teams improve visibility and operational control over their vCenter/ESXi environments and Kubernetes clusters — without sending data to the cloud.
+PilotHosts is an on-premises VMware/vSphere day-2 operations appliance that helps infrastructure teams improve visibility, governance, and operational control across vCenter, ESXi hosts, virtual machines, and selected Kubernetes environments — without sending operational data to the cloud.

-Deploy the OVA once.
-No agents.
-No SaaS subscriptions.
-No data leaving your network.
+Deploy the OVA inside your own infrastructure.
+No agents required.
+No SaaS dependency.
+No infrastructure data leaving your network.

 ---